objectcraftworks/ExData_Plotting1/cookbook.md

 ### Folder structure

+* Update: Deleted the data folder to size limitation ~~ data contains the original dataset~~
-* data contains the original dataset, and tidyr file, an intermediate dataset used by all plot*.R scripts
+* tidyr file, an intermediate dataset used by all plot*.R scripts
 * PlotX.R and PlotX.png files are in the root folder
 * load_tidyr.R script, which is sourced in all the plot scripts